Aaron98990/ways-of-the-game/fouls.md

 Holding the ball between the thighs and jumping like a kangaroo when an opponent is nearby threatens injury to the holder.

 If a player leans on the shoulders of another player of their own team in order to head the ball, they threaten injury to themselves. <!-- (This was explicitally in 1990-91 Laws of the Game - "(4) If a player leans on the shoulders of another player of his own team in order to head the ball, the referee shall stop the game, caution the player for ungentlemanly conduct and award an indirect free-kick to the opposing side .") -->

+**For me: I am interpreting flailing arms and arms above the head when attempting to play the ball as playing a dangerous manner..**

 **Don't make it complicated: If anyone from the team of the offended player thinks its playing in a dangerous manner other than when a player is on the gorund, the referee should call this offense.**